Edvard Munch: The Scream

-Frieze of Life—A Poem about Life, Love and Death
+Frieze of Life – A Poem about Life, Love and Death

 In December 1893, Unter den Linden in Berlin was the location of an exhibition of Munch's work, showing, among other pieces, six paintings entitled Study for a Series: Love.
-This began a cycle he later called the Frieze of Life—A Poem about Life, Love and Death.
+This began a cycle he later called the Frieze of Life – A Poem about Life, Love and Death.
 Frieze of Life motifs, such as The Storm and Moonlight, are steeped in atmosphere.
-Other motifs illuminate the nocturnal side of love, such as Rose and Amelie and Vampire.
+Other motifs illuminate the nocturnal side of love, such as Rose and Amelie and Love and Pain.
 In Death in the Sickroom, the subject is the death of his sister Sophie, which he re-worked in many future variations.
 The dramatic focus of the painting, portraying his entire family, is dispersed in the separate and disconnected figures of sorrow.
 In 1894, he enlarged the spectrum of motifs by adding Anxiety, Ashes, Madonna and Women in Three Stages (from innocence to old age).

 Around the start of the 20th century, Munch worked to finish the "Frieze".
 He painted a number of pictures, several of them in bigger format and to some extent featuring the Art Nouveau aesthetics of the time.
 He made a wooden frame with carved reliefs for the large painting Metabolism (1898), initially called Adam and Eve.
 This work reveals Munch's pre-occupation with the "fall of man" and his pessimistic philosophy of love.
 Motifs such as The Empty Cross and Golgotha (both c.
 1900) reflect a metaphysical orientation, and also reflect Munch's pietistic upbringing.
 The entire Frieze was shown for the first time at the secessionist exhibition in Berlin in 1902.